 Most commonly rental car companies are held liable when they failed to maintain or repair the vehicle itself.
 For example, if an accident was caused by or exacerbated by a dangerous defect that the rental company knew about or should have known about and failed to act upon, then you would have grounds to sue and establish negligence.
 The important thing to note is that you must be able to establish a causal link between the defect and the resulting accident, and prove that the accident led to injuries.
 Furthermore, in June of 2016, the National Highway Traffic Safety Administration announced that rental car companies cannot rent cars that are under recall until the defect is repaired, and failure to comply with this rule can lead to a lawsuit or other reprimands.

 Call Our Car Accident Lawyers for a Free Consultation

 If you were injured in an accident involving a rental car, you may have to deal with various insurance coverage factors and disputes over liability that make recovery very complicated.
 The Reiff Law Firm has over 30 years of experience handling complex auto injury claims involving rental cars and can help you identify fault, determine how to allocate coverage, and ensure you receive full recovery for your injuries.
-Call our Philadelphia auto accident attorneys at (215)-709-6940 for a free consultation.
+Call our Lancaster auto accident attorneys at (215)-709-6940 for a free consultation.